 Databases in async mode have basically the same API.
 In most cases

-you just need to add await
+you just need to add await.

 To write your instances to ClickHouse, you need a

-AioDatabase
+AioDatabase instance:

 from clickhouse_orm.aio.database import AioDatabase

-= AioDatabase('my_test_db')
+db = AioDatabase('my_test_db')

 async def main():